Nebulaevo/url-toolbox/README.md

 #### 🟆 Instance Creation

 Instances can be created with `new` or `RelativeUrl.parse`, with a relative or an absolute url string.\
-If using an absolute url string, the protocol should be http:, or https:, use of any other protocol will fail with a `TypeError`.
+If using an absolute url string, the protocol should be http:, or https:, the use of any other protocol will fail with a `TypeError`.

 ```js